ToasterUwU/pycryptometer/README.md

 - list
 - dictonary
-- list filles with dictonarys
+- list filled with dictonarys
+- dictonary filles with lists

 # The Cryptometer Class: